 Home > Students > Student Competitions > Eco Concrete Competition

-The use of recycled aggregates and/or alternative supplementary cementitious materials combined with the quality of the written report, environmental score from the simplified life-cycle assessment, and the results of the hardened tests will be the parameters in determining the winners.
-First-, second-, and third-place entries will each be awarded a certificate of recognition and will be recognized on the ACI website as well as in Concrete International magazine if space allows.
+The durability performance improvement, quality of the report and recorded presentation, as well as answering judges’ question during an online interview, and environmental score from the simplified life-cycle assessment, will be the parameters in determining the winners.
+First-, second-, and third-place entries will each be awarded a certificate of recognition and will be recognized on the ACI website as well as Concrete International magazine if space allows.
 In addition, the first-place team will receive a $750 award, the second-place team will receive $500, and the third-place team will receive $250.
-Winners will not be announced and prizes will not be awarded until the student lunch on Monday following the competition.
+Winners will not be announced and prizes will not be awarded until the student lunch on Tuesday following the competition.

-For Eco Concrete Competition official rules, click here.
+For a PDF version of the Eco Concrete Competition official rules, click here.